IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 ## Use case : Onboarding Agent

+As organizations expand, one of the key operational activities is in managing the onboarding process efficiently and consistently.
+The complexity of coordinating multiple stakeholders, systems, and tasks often leads to delays, onboarding,miscommunication, and a fragmented new-orboard experience.
+With the introduction of Onboarding system and advanced reasoning models, enterprises now have the opportunity to implement a centralized onboarding solution.

 ## Problem

 Wealth Bank's digital onboarding process faced challenges in efficiently engaging users seeking financial guidance through their online portal.
 Visitors often arrived with wealth-related queries but left without receiving personalized support or registering for services.
 Issues include: